Healthier Montgomery - Streets & Neighborhoods

 1. Identify the problem.
 Scope out specific areas of your neighborhood that need clean-up the most.
 Are there creeks or common areas filled with litter?
 What about empty lots?

-2. Reach out to your neighbors.
-Especially those who live closest to the areas you’ll be targeting to clean.
+2. Reach out to your neighbors – especially those closest to the areas you’ll be targeting to clean.
 Find out whether they might be interested, and remember that you only need a few volunteers to start.
 Try catching people when they’re coming home from work, and ask people for their names and phone numbers so you can call them when you’re ready to get together to plan your cleanup.
 You may even want to post flyers around the neighborhood to advertise the clean-up effort.

 3. Set a date.
-While won’t be any one time that works for everyone, try and settle on a date that works for the most people.
-Be sure to let your neighbors know when the clean-up will be taking place.
+While there won’t be one time that works for everyone, try to settle on a date that works for most people.
+Be sure to let your neighbors know when the clean-up will occur.
 Sometimes, it can help to set a consistent schedule.
-For instance, you could use the first Saturday of every month for a street clean-up.
+For instance, you could use the first monthly Saturday for a street clean-up.

 4. Bring supplies.
 Provide volunteers with trash bags and gloves, or ask neighbors to bring their own.